GSA/site-scanning-documentation/pages/candidate-scans.md

 - buckets of traffic by domain, by website

 #### 21st century idea - MVP scan possibilities
+* content length header, as a proxy for hashing the page
 * a11y
 * Same page title?
 * Has some search capacity